Manager Records

 Managing Same Team

-Casey Stengel took the helm of the New York Yankees in 1949 and won a ring every season through 1953 making him the only manager to win five consecutive rings.
+Casey Stengel took the helm of the New York Yankees in 1949, then won a ring every season through 1953, making him the only manager to win five consecutive World Series rings.

 Did you know that the youngest manager to start a season with a club was Lou Boudreau?
 He was barely past the age of twenty-four when he became the manager of the Cleveland Indians in 1941.